Pack150/Pack150.github.io/_home_page/index1.md

 * Arrow of Light, Fifth Grade

 Cubs earn their rank by earning Adventures, some required and some elective.
-These Adventure loops and pins are a great way to help fulfill the aims of Scouting—build character, develop citizenship, and encourage mental and physical fitness.
+These are awarded at our monthly pack meetings to recognize their hard work.

 [see all of the Cub Scout adventures](https://www.scouting.org/programs/cub-scouts/what-cub-scouts-earn/cub-scouting-adventures/)